razoumov/publish/plotly.md

 data = [trace1]
 py.plot(data, filename='lines.html')
 ~~~

-by default will auto-open the file, but you can also use auto_open=False
+By default this will auto-open the file, but you can also use `auto_open=False` if you want.

-finally, you can work inside a Jupyter notebook
+Finally, we can work inside a Jupyter notebook:

 ~~~ {.bash}
 $ jupyter notebook
 ~~~

-start a new Python 3 notebook
+1. start a new Python 3 notebook
-in the first line switch back to plotly.plotly
+1. in the first line switch back to plotly.plotly
-in the last line change py.plot() to py.iplot()
+1. in the last line change py.plot() to py.iplot()

 ~~~ {.python}
 import plotly.plotly as py   # for some reason inside Jupyter notebook only online plots work import plotly.graph_objs as go